 We’ll ask you for a personal statement that demonstrates your ability to study the course.
 We may also want references and evidence of relevant experiences.

-IT, data and programming skills are in high demand all over the world.
-That’s why developing the skills that employers want is at the forefront of your computing degree course.
-Our academics have close ties to the computing industry, which means our course content is regularly reviewed to ensure what you learn is contemporary, up-to-date and reflects the latest developments in the real world.
+IT, data mining, cloud computing, and programming skills are in high demand all over the world.
+That’s why developing the skills that employers want is at the forefront of this computing degree course.
+Arden’s academics have close ties to the computing industry, which means our course content is regularly reviewed to ensure that your learning experience is up-to-date and reflects the latest developments in the real world.

-You’ll gain a wide range of IT, data management and programming skills by completing this course.
-Better still, you’ll develop your computing knowledge alongside a broader range of business skills that employers are looking for – including communication, teamwork and problem-solving.
-Which means you’ll be ready to take on your first role with confidence.
-Whilst studying, you’ll:
+On our BSc (Hons) Computing with Foundation degree you’ll develop your computing knowledge alongside a wider range of workplace skills that employers are looking for, such as effective communication and problem-solving.
+This means you’ll be ready to take on your first role with confidence.
+Whilst studying this course, you will: